TechSecCTF/writeups/plaidctf2016/thestuff/thestuff.md

 221 Bye
 ```

-The base-64 encoded text seems to be an attatchment called `file.zip`.
+The base-64 encoded text seems to be an attachment called `file.zip`.
 Once we base-64 decode the string back to a zip file and try to open it, we realize that it is password-protected.

 Going back to Wireshark, we use the fitler `smtp` to filter out non-SMTP packets.
 We then notice a second SMTP stream: